 There are also a bunch of ready-made tools you can buy for measuring WPI, such as this one, or this cute alpaca one available on Amazon.
 But you know I love to bring you fun DIY ideas to try with stuff you already have around the house!

 Start by wrapping your yarn around the pencil or cardboard tool.
-The yarn should be snug, with the wraps sitting comfortably side by side with no overlaps or large empty spaces between the strands.
+The yarn should be taut, with the wraps sitting comfortably side by side with no overlaps or large empty spaces between the strands.
 Don’t pull the yarn too tightly – the tension shouldn’t change the natural thickness of the strand.
-IT must remain as close as possible to its “relaxed” state.
+It must remain as close as possible to its “relaxed” state.

 Practice this technique using a yarn that you know the weight of.
 Once you finished wrapping, count how many strands fit into a 1-inch segment.
 If you’re taking the measurement over 2 inches, simply divide your result by 2 to get the final WPI.